Eddevinc/files/Lab-WVD-Essentials/04-ACCESS-WORKSPACE-USING-BROWSER.md

 # **Exercise 5: Access the Published Applications/ Desktop using Browser**

-## **Access the Published Apps**
+## **Task 1: Access the Published Apps**

-Now as we have published Desktop and Applications in previous step, now we will be accessing them.
+Now as we have published remote apps in previous exercise, now we will be accessing them using web browser.

 1. Use the link [**aka.ms/wvdarmweb**](aka.ms/wvdarmweb) and enter your **credentials** to login.